godotengine/godot-docs/reference/introduction_to_the_buildsystem.rst

     user@host:~/godot$ scons platform=x11

 This will start the build process, which will take a while.
-If you want scons to build faster, use the ``-j`` parameter to specify how many cores will be used for the build.
+If you want scons to build faster, use the ``-j <cores>`` parameter to specify how many cores will be used for the build.
 Or just leave it using one core, so you can use your computer for something else :)

 Example for using 4 cores: